github/octocatalog-diff/doc/advanced-hiera-path-stripping.md

   :datadir: /etc/puppetlabs/code/environments/%{environment}/hieradata
 ```

-However, when you run octocatalog-diff on a machine that is not a Puppet master, the hiera data will not actually be found in `/etc/puppetlabs/code/environments/production/hieradata`, but rather in a directory called `hiera` relative to the checkout of your Puppet code.
+However, when you run octocatalog-diff on a machine that is not a Puppet master, the hiera data will not actually be found in `/etc/puppetlabs/code/environments/production/hieradata`, but rather in a directory called `hieradata` relative to the checkout of your Puppet code.

 Specifying `--hiera-path-strip PATH` causes octocatalog-diff to munge the datadir for the YAML and JSON configuration.
 The correct command in this case is now: